When I first decided to adopt a soldier I had no idea how to go about it, so of course I did what I always do…research!

 Next I found Adopt A Hero where I adopted a Marine.
 I inundated him with letters, cards and care packages after looking him up on Facebook.
 I also used something called MotoMail which you can only use to send stuff to Marines and some Navy people.
 It basically sends an email to a post near where your Marine is, prints it and then hand delivers it.
 This is useful if your Marine is far away from a main Forward Operating Base or FOB for short.
 The Marine I adopted through this program is in a primitive area and has only sent me one email.
 It can be hard to maintain your excitement when you are reaching out to someone, writing letters, sending treats and things and getting no feedback but this can actually be the norm.
 You may never hear back.
 They are in combat situations, they don’t have time to write letters to strangers.
 If you do this, remember you are not doing it for you, you are doing it for them.

 I wanted to write more letters and I had heard about Soldier’s Angels so I went to their site.
 In order to get on their Letter Writing Team I read that you have to sign up and adopt at least one soldier through their program.
-They have a $5 sign up fee to qualify you and make sure you are a real person.
+They have a $1 a month sign up fee to qualify you and make sure you are a real person.
 I signed up, adopted a soldier and also got on the letter writing team.
 My soldier was from Mississippi which is near me so I was excited.
-I did a search on his name and even found a mention of him at a deployment picnic the town threw for his unit and then found his Facebook page and looked at anything I could see publicly as a way of sparking ideas on how to write my introductory letter.
+I did a search on his name and even found a mention of him at a deployment picnic the town threw for his unit.
+I found his Facebook page and looked at anything I could see publicly as a way of sparking ideas on how to write my introductory letter.

 What I’ve discovered is that Soldier’s Angels doesn’t explain the process of adoption to the soldiers so I usually do that myself now.
 The first thing a soldier will receive once he signs up are letters from the letter writing team.
 Eventually he will be adopted by his own personal angel but it might take a little time because there is a waiting list… as I write this 187 Heroes are awaiting adoption.
 When I joined it was almost 400.
 So, eventually they get adopted and their personal angel will contact them.
 I also include this information when I send a letter on my Letter Writing Team assignments now.
 But when I adopted my first soldier, I didn’t know this.
 When my current soldiers come home and I get a new one, I will be sure to explain it all to them up front.
 As an angel my job is to send one package a month and a letter a week to my official adopted soldier.
 With my current adoptee, I send a package a month, but we talk almost every day on Facebook or Skype and I also send cards and include a letter or card in his packages.
 Sometimes I send him little extra stuff too if he mentions something… like his feet are really cold, then I find some extra warm socks for extreme weather because Afghanistan and Mississippi are very different.